microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## NetAdapt Pruner
 NetAdapt allows a user to automatically simplify a pretrained network to meet the resource budget.
-For example, given the ovrall sparsity, NetAdapt will automatically generate the sparsities distribution among different layers by iterative pruning.
+Given the overall sparsity, NetAdapt will automatically generate the sparsities distribution among different layers by iterative pruning.

 For more details, please refer to [NetAdapt: Platform-Aware Neural Network Adaptation for Mobile Applications](https://arxiv.org/abs/1804.03230).